 Dr. Kristine Young

-Although Young spent nearly two decades at Parkland, she is no stranger to the northeast, having been born in nearby Scranton, Pa., and raised in Moscow, Pa.
-She earned her bachelor’s degree in chemistry from Muhlenberg College in Allentown, Pa., in 1996 and her master’s degree in chemistry from the University of North Carolina at Chapel Hill in 1998.
-Through the Community College Executive Leadership Program, Young completed her doctorate in education from the University of Illinois Urbana-Champaign in 2007.
+Young came to SUNY Orange following a 17-year tenure at Parkland College in Champaign, Ill.
+Born in nearby Scranton, Pa., and raised in Moscow, Pa., Young earned her bachelor’s degree in chemistry from Muhlenberg College in Allentown, Pa., in 1996 and her master’s degree in chemistry from the University of North Carolina at Chapel Hill in 1998.
+Her doctorate degree is from the University of Illinois Urbana-Champaign.

 She is a member of the Board of Directors of the American Association of Community Colleges, where she shapes the organization’s advocacy for more than 1,200 community colleges nationwide.
 She serves on the AACC Executive Board and is chair of the AACC Commission on Public Relations Advocacy and Advancement for 2020-21.
 Young is in her fourth year of service on the Mid-Hudson Regional Economic Development Council and is chair and/or provides service to several MHREDC committees.
 She also holds membership on the boards of several local organizations.